wiluen/DeepCAT/README.md

 4. Install Ansible Playbook for batch configuration and automated deployment.

 ### Steps for reproducing DeepCAT+’s Results
 1. Data collection: collect offline exploration data, including cluster metric states, configuration values, rewards.
+The interaction between Python programs and clusters is conducted through `Ansible` tools, check [target/target_spark/readme.md](https://github.com/wiluen/DeepCAT/blob/main/target/target_spark/readme.md) for more details.
 2. Use the data to form `memory pool` for offline training and save the model, see `offline_train()` function in `DeepCAT.py`.
 3. Use the model to tune configuration for big data frameworks using `tune()` in `DeepCAT.py`.
 Note there are two polcies:
    - if the workload is **known**, DeepCAT+ will direct conduct optimization, details in `DeepCAT.py`.